Why Use ORMs?

 If you have an application that is prepared to be run using XXX database engine at version YYY, just use this YYY version of XXX engine for testing.
 Using anything else won’t work.
 You’ll just have some other engine tested, not the engine that you’ll use.

-Higher Level of Query Abstraction.
+Higher Level of Query Abstraction

 You Don’t Have to Use the Crappy SQL…

-ORM is For Everything.
+ORM is For Everything

-ORMs are also for checking data validity and all constraints including the uniqueness of a column.
-That is mainly crappy because this is crappy and simply doesn’t work.
-Checking constraints on the application side and not on the database side has some advantages such as simply decreasing the load on the database server.
-The problem is not the load but the data corectness.
-If you need to have correct data in the database, some constraints are a must.
-Checking them on the application side works sometimes… but what when you have another application written without your ORM mapping?
-That application can use some other ORM library, but then you have to create and maintain the mappings in two places all the time (terrible idea, just run away if you think to do something like that).
-What if the another application is a simple perl/bash/python script that doesn’t use any ORM?
+Checking the constraints at the application side sometimes works.
+However, what in case when you have another application written without your ORM mapping?
+That application can use some other ORM library.
+Then you have to create and maintain the mappings in two places all the time (a terrible idea).
+What if the another application is a simple perl/bash/python script, which doesn’t use any ORM?
 Such a script can easily change the data so that there is just a pure garbage but usually you realize that too late.

 Database Constraints.

-The Bad.
+The Bad

-The first solution is used e.g. in Rails’ ActiveRecord.
-Simply define some model attribute that is unique, and later the model checks that.
-During insert or update the model just checks if there is any record in the database that has this value in the unique column.
-It simply doesn’t work.
-Let’s imagine that there are two indstances of the same application.
-Both want to insert a record with the same data.
-First application checks and finds out that there isn’t any such record.
+The first solution is used e.g. in Rails' ActiveRecord.
+Simply define a unique model attribute and let the application check that.
+During insert or update the model class checks if there is any record in the database that has this value in the unique column.

-The Unefficient.
+The Inefficient

-The Good.
+The Good

 The Model Should Be Based On Classes

 Why?
 Oh why?
-Just because you use object based language?
+Just because you use an object based language?
 I’d like not to complicate things too much and don’t add a leaky abstraction level called ORM.

 Why Not To Use ORMs?

 You use some expensive database, let’s say it is Oracle.
 Oracle has hints, but HQL doesn’t allow to use that, oops.
-Oracle has spatial queries, but ORM does’t understand that.
-Oracle has…… but ORM doesn’t allow to use that.
-So you pay a lot of money for a database like Oracle just to use that like you’d use SQLite?
-What a brilliant idea.
+Oracle has spatial queries, but your ORM does’t understand that.
+Oracle has -whatever- but your ORM doesn’t allow to use that.

 You use some not expensive database, let’s say it is PostgreSQL.
 In PostgreSQL you can define your types, but the ORM doesn’t understand that.
 You’d like to use the partial indices but your automaticaly generated ORM DDL queries don’t understand that.
-So you don’t pay a lot of money for a database like PostgreSQL just to use that like you’d use SQLite?
-What a brilliant idea.

 Why Define Database Constraints?

-You’ve got an application that works for some time.
-You want to change it, what should you do?
-Fix the old application or create a new one.
-What just will be left or migrated?
-The Data.
 The Data is what describes the real value of the whole application.
-So when there is a new application (no matter if this is brand new one or you’ve improved the old), you just throw away the old.
+So when there is a new version of the application (no matter if this is a brand new one, or you’ve improved the old), you just throw away the old.
 The data persists, you leave the data or migrate with care.
-So take care of the data by having a good data model with all constraints etc.
+So take care of the data by having a good data model with all constraints etc. If you don’t have a well prepared data model, you’re on the road right down to the hell.
+The data will be wrong some day.
+Let’s imagine that the wrong data is on you bank account.
+When you have a well prepared data in the database, there is no sense in repeating the same constraints in the application.
+You would have to maintain that in two places.
+So the application slowly becomes a maintanance nightmare.

 http://wildermuth.com/2010/01/18/Are_ORMs_Solving_Anything